 Remove your application

-Once your application is no more needed on your local Kubernetes cluster, and you want to free resources, you can uninstall it with Epinio as follow:
+Once your application is no longer needed on your Kubernetes cluster, to free resources, you can uninstall it as follows:

 # Delete the application